Vairn/Discworld-Novelette/Occupational_Hazard.md

 "FRIENDSHIP IS AN IRREGULARITY.
 IT CREATES UNPREDICTABLE BEHAVIOR PATTERNS.
 IT MUST BE ELIMINATED."

-"THE HUMAN DESIGNATED 'VIMES' WILL BE COLLECTED ACCORDING TO STANDARD PROCEDURES.
+"THE HUMAN DESIGNATED 'VIMES' WILL BE GUIDED TO HIS FINAL TRANSITION ACCORDING TO STANDARD PROCEDURES.
 HIS LIFE TIMER WILL BE REPLACED WITH A REGULATION MODEL.
 ALL DEVIATIONS WILL BE CORRECTED."

 The first Auditor gestured, and Vimes's hourglass appeared between them—still glowing with its warm light, still filled with gently swirling cigar smoke that formed patterns of duty, friendship, and stubborn human decency.